ozayo/auktion/DOC.md

     - **if it is an auction product:** it will stop accepting new bids and show the highest bid as the winner.

     - **if it is a lottery product:** It is removed from the frontend and does not accept new registrations.
 When the Cron Job is ready to run, a winner is randomly and automatically selected for this product.
-The winning user is also saved on the database and shows in the lottery_winner field within this product.
+The winning user is also saved on the database and shows in the `lottery_winner` field within this product.

-`*` Mandatory fields
+    - *If left blank, the system will automatically add a date 10 days later from saved date&time.*

+- `lottery_product` : If set to true, the product will be considered a lottery product.
+When the product expires, one user will be randomly and automatically determined as the winner. *The default is `false`.*

+- `manual_lottery` : If set to true, the lottery product will not automatically select a winner.
+*NOTE: If it is going to be set as true, make sure that lottery_product is also must set as true.*

+**The other fields below are shown for informational purposes.**

+- `bids` : They are records of the bids placed in auction products.
+By clicking on them, you can see the amount and which user placed the bid.

+- `biduser` : Shows relation between users and product.
+Does not shows any records.

+- `lottery_users` : In lottery products, it lists the records of users who have registered for the product.
+By clicking on it, you can see the users who have registered for this product.

+- `lottery_winner` : It shows which user won this lottery product (userid). *It is displayed as removable/changeable for testing purposes.*

 # Customizable areas
 Detailed information about customizable areas in the project.
 Below you can find the descriptions and related files for each one.